 Though 3D printing had always previously been an industry dominated by a few large firms, this period was especially significant.
 The two original companies, 3D Systems and Stratasys, solidified their hold on the market by acquiring competitors like Phenix, Makerbot, DTM, Objet, and more.

-The industry was far from a monopoly or oligopoly however.
-Huge numbers of new competitors offered affordable machines that rivaled their industrial printers.
-Examples include Ultimaker, Lulzbot, and Prusa 3D printers in the desktop and DIY 3D printer kit markets, and Desktop Metal, Concept Laser, Carbon 3D among others in the industrial sector.
+The industry was far from a monopoly, however.
+Huge numbers of new competitors offered affordable machines that rivaled industrial 3D printers.
+Examples include Ultimaker, Lulzbot, and Prusa 3D printers in the desktop and DIY 3D printer kit markets, and Desktop Metal, Markforged, and Carbon 3D in the industrial sector.
 We will speak more on these newly-mentioned companies in the next part.

-Part 4: 2015 – Present – Metal 3D printing, cusp of major developments in 3D bioprinting and construction
+2015 – Present: Metal 3D printing, Major Developments in 3D Bioprinting and Construction

 Carbon 3D was formed on July 11th 2014 in California by Joseph and Philip DeSimone.
 The main tech behind the company was inspired by Terminator 2, and was named CLIP (Continuous Liquid Interface Production).
 By the end of 2017 the company had raised over $360 million and had a valuation of $1.7 billion – more than Stratasys and 3D Systems (both companies fell sharply in value after the 2013-14 3D printing hysteria died down from valuations in excess of $3 billion previously).